 Note: Check with your veterinarian before making any changes to your pet’s diet.
 Also, please be aware of any allergies your pet may have to specific ingredients and avoid ingredients which have caused reactions in your pets in the past.
 If you are unsure about a specific ingredient found in one of our recipes, introduce the food to your pets in small amounts first.

-- 3 pounds (boneless and skinless) chicken thighs, or about 10-12 thighs
+- 3 pounds boneless and skinless chicken thighs

 - 1/4 cup chicken livers

 - 2 carrots peeled and sliced

 - 1 cup frozen green beans

 - 1 apple cored, seeds removes, and cut into quarters

 - 2 to 3 cups water

 - 1/3 cup fresh parsley chopped